Emil-18/enhanced-object-navigation/README.md

 * v: tree or tree item.
 * w: control (areas that can be redefined with the [Enhanced control support add-on](https://github.com/emil-18/enhanced-control-support)).
 * x: check box.
+* y: focusable form field.
 * z: status bar.

 All of these are available in the rotor as well.
 ## The search list.

 The search list is a virtual list that contains the objects you have listed up, for example by pressing control+shift+b while in navigation mode to list buttons.
 To list objects regardless of role, press NVDA+control+enter.
 This command is available even when navigation mode is turned off.
+You can also press NVDA+shift+f7 anywhere, and then press a navigation key, e.g b for button, to only list up buttons.
 Since the list is virtual, you can do things such as list all the objects in a menu, without the menu closing, because the system focus is not moved.

 When you are in the list, you can start typing to filter the list.
 Hold down left alt and type a character to move to the next object starting with that character.

 You can use the following commands while in the list.

-* enter: move the navigator object to the selected item and close the search list.
+* enter: move to the selected item and close the search list.
 * backspace or delete: remove the search text and return all items to the list.
 * up and down arrow: move to the next or previous item.
 * left and right arrow: move to the next or previous item starting with a different character.
 * Home and end: move to the beginning and end of the list.
 * shift+backspace or shift+delete: reset the searchText.
 This will keep the list in its current state, but removes the search text, so you can start a new search.
+You could for example type "NV", press this command, and type "A" and items containing "NVDA" will show up.
 * escape: exit  the search list and return the focus and the navigator object  to where they were before you opened the list.

 ## Enhanced touch support.